IH Belfast is reopening on 10 August!!!! We are looking forward to welcoming you to our wonderful city.

 Please inform us immediately; we will likely need to postpone your booking however there will be no penalty for this – safety is most important.

 What happens if I get symptoms of Covid-19 after I arrive in Belfast?

 If you start to show symptoms in school you will be asked to return to your accommodation immediately.
 You will then need to quarantine for 14 days without exception.
-It will be up to our home stays to decide whether you can self isolate in their home or if you will need to find alternative accommodation.
-If alternative accommodation is required this will be at the student’s own expense.
+In homestay accommodation, it will be up to the host to decide whether you can self-isolate in their home or if you will need to find alternative accommodation.
+If alternative accommodation is required, it will be at your own expense.

 While you are in quarantine you will still be able to learn online with us and meet other students in our online social activities.